 We also stopped to learn about the ancient Roman ruins that are hidden in between grand boulevards and quaint residential streets.
 Under protection of the state since 1911, the amphitheater, called the Palais Gallien, is being preserved by the city and reminds us of the Roman influence that once was.

-And to do like the locals do, we parked our bikes and popped in to an outdoor cafe for a much-needed drink out on the patio and just watched the hubbub of the city on a Saturday morning.
+And to do like the locals do on our river cruise Bordeaux, we parked our bikes and popped in to an outdoor cafe for a much-needed drink out on the patio and just watched the hubbub of the city on a Saturday morning.